wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 ## Defining View State

-View states in VSM 2.0 are enums with associated values representing different states:
+A common approach for defining view states in VSM is to use an enum with associated values representing different states.
+For example:

 ```swift
 enum UserBioViewState: Sendable {